loretoparisi/netflix_challenge/data/good_predictions/README.txt

     * rbm_alpha = 0.001
     * rbm_beta = 0.002
     * dec = 0.002

+SGD_QUAL_-7.175: This was generated on May 23.
+It was run with 50 factors and 30 iterations.
+It was run on BASE only.
+The following parameters were
+used:
+    * sgd_lambda = 0.001
+    * sgd_gamma  = 0.001

 SGD_QUAL_-5.289: This was generated on May 20.
 It was run with 30 factors and 70 iterations.
 The following parameters were used: